vin-sipoi/mintwave/About MintWave.md

 # AI-Powered Crypto Trading Bot

 ## Project Overview
-Our AI-powered crypto trading bot is an advanced platform designed to simplify cryptocurrency trading for both beginners and experienced users.
+AI-powered crypto trading bot is an advanced platform designed to simplify cryptocurrency trading for both beginners and experienced users.
 Built on the Avalanche blockchain, it leverages state-of-the-art AI, smart contracts, and automated strategies to enable seamless copy trading, arbitrage trading, and trading in both market directions.
 The bot offers a user-friendly Beginner Mode to ensure accessibility while maintaining robust risk management and performance for seasoned traders.

 ---

-## The Problem We Are Solving
+## The Problem
 ### 1. **Lack of Accessibility for Beginners**
 Cryptocurrency trading is often perceived as complex and intimidating, particularly for new entrants.
 Many platforms require advanced technical knowledge and experience, creating barriers to entry.